2025-26

 Judging & Feedback

-Projects are evaluated at multiple stages by a combination of human judges and AI-supported review.
+Projects are evaluated at multiple stages by a combination of expert judges and AI-supported review.

 Regional Ambassadors